Limit theorems for the cubic mean-field Ising model: Definitions and main results

 \begin{proposition}[Phase diagram] For any $K>0$, there exists $J=\gamma(K)$ defined in Proposition \ref{wall} such that the function $m \mapsto \phi(m)$ has a unique maximum point $m^*$ for $(K,J)\in (\mathbb{R}_+\times\mathbb{R}) \backslash \gamma$.
 Moreover, on the curve $\gamma$ there are two global maximizers, $0=m_0<m_1$ and the limit as $K\rightarrow0$ of $\gamma(K)$ identifies the critical point $(K_c,J_c)=(0,1)$ where the magnetization takes the value $m_c=0$. \end{proposition}

 In physical terms, the presence of two global maximizers corresponds to the existence of two different thermodynamic equilibrium phases, whereas the curve $\gamma$ represents the coexistence curve.
 Let's note that $m_0$ and $m_1$ represent a stable paramagnetic state and a positively polarised state, respectively.
 The paramagnetic state is characterized by the absence of spontaneous magnetic order and the presence of symmetry between the up and down spin, with no preference for either direction.
-The jump from the paramagnetic state to the polarized state, namely when the magnetization jumps from $m_0$ to $m_1$, represents a \textit{first-order phase transition} \cite{ContucciKO2022}, which is markedly different from the quadratic mean-field model ($K=0$) having a second-order phase transition in $J$.
+The jump from the paramagnetic state to the polarized state, namely when the magnetization jumps from $m_0$ to $m_1$, represents a \textit{first-order phase transition}, which is markedly different from the quadratic mean-field model ($K=0$) having a second-order phase transition in $J$.
+More precisely if we denotes by $m^*(K,J)$ the unique maximizer of $\phi$, for any $\bar{K}>0$ there exists $\bar{J}=\gamma(\bar{K})\in (-\infty,1)$ such that

+This behavior is somehow reminiscent of the Curie-Weiss Potts model analyzed in \cite{EllisWang1990} where for any value of the parameter $q$ a first order phase transition is observed.
 Numerical simulations of the phase diagram described in Proposition \ref{prop uniq} can be seen in Figure \ref{fig:maxi}.

 In the standard Curie-Weiss model, when $J>0$ we know that as soon as $h>0$ one obtains a positive magnetization.
 The reason is that the energy contribution due to $h$ favors only spins aligned with $sign(h)$.
 On the contrary, in our system, $J,K>0$, the energy contribution due to $K$ can be minimized by configurations containing both up and down spin signs.
 This implies that the entropy contribution can dominate also for small but non-zero $K$, giving a zero magnetization.